mykolamuti/arianikz/README.md

 This template is open-source software licensed under the [GPL-3.0 license](https://opensource.org/licenses/GPL-3.0).
 Feel free to fork, modify, and use it in your projects.
 ## Need an attribution-free version?

-Checkout [Lexington Themes](https://lexingtonthemes.com/) for free and premium multipage themes & UI Kits For freelancers, developers, businesses, and personal use.
+Checkout [Arian Projects](https://arianikz.com/) for free and premium multipage themes & UI Kits For freelancers, developers, businesses, and personal use.
 Beautifully crafted with Astro.js, and Tailwind CSS — Simple & easy to customise.